talesmarra/GoGoRat/README.md

 The PyRat original game the credits are available in https://github.com/vgripon.
-Please, follow the instructions in the same link for install the game before run the Reiforcement Learning IA.
+Please, follow the instructions in the same link for install the game before run the GoGoRat IA.